tracymu/api-tutorial/_posts/2017-02-21-compare-favourite-songs.md

 Let's revise our to do list.

-* ~~integrate our search functionality to add movies easily to this database~~
+* ~~integrate our search functionality to add songs easily to this database~~
-* add a page that shows us two people's favourite movie collections, highlighting those in common
+* add a page that shows us two people's favourite song collections, highlighting those in common

-## Comparing movies
+## Comparing songs

 Earlier we added a page called `search`.
 Now we want to add a page called `compare`.
 The process is the same.